 - Incl.
 3 picks

 3. Harley Benton Kahuna CLU-Bass Ukulele LH

 This attractive instrument produces some astounding bass sounds.
 This left-handed ukulele features special strings made by Aquila in addition to a Fishman pickup.
-The top is manufactured from spruce, the body, and the neck from mahogany.
+The top is manufactured from spruce, and the body and the neck are from mahogany.

 Selected hard blackwood for the 20-fret fretboard.
-This bass is good for laying down a solid foundation in your next track – and not only for Hawaiian music!
+This bass is good for laying down a solid foundation for your next track – and not only for Hawaiian music!

 - Top: Spruce

 - Neck: Mahogany